Laravel Comment System: Master Real-time Interaction on Your Site

 php artisan migrate

 In this step, we had set up the database configuration and created a migration to handle the comments table structure.
 The migration stores comment content, user IDs, and post IDs, allowing us to track who created the comments and on which post.
+Speed up the development of interactive components in your comment system by incorporating Laravel Volt, which allows for rapid creation of modern interfaces.

 3. Creating Models